acronis/ui-component-library/packages/documentation/components/dialog/dialog.doc.md

 ## Layout options

 You can use any layout components in the main body of the Dialog.
-Split content into grid section, aplly custom scrolling areas and more.
+Split content into grid section, apply custom scrolling areas and more.

 :::tip
 Use `AcvAside` component for rendering a side panel.